Accessing specialist support from Children's Integrated Therapy Service

 Accessing support

 Our service is available for children and young people until they are 18 years old.
-Some of our pathways start at 3 years old, others start from birth and some go up to 19 if in fulltime education (see pre-referral guidance).
+Some of our areas of support start at three years old, others start from birth and some go up to 19 if in fulltime education (see pre-referral guidance).
 We will support transition to adult services at an appropriate age and stage.

 You can access universal, targeted and specialist support from Children’s Integrated Therapy and Equipment Service.